Selling blood tests online for over 15 years.

 Get secure and personalised results online.

-Allergy symptoms vary from person to person but common symptoms include itching of the throat and/or tongue, swelling of body parts, trouble breathing and dizziness.
+Allergy symptoms vary from person to person but common symptoms include itching of the throat and/or tongue, swelling the lips, tongues, eyes and face, trouble breathing and dizziness.
 Anaphylaxis is a severe, extreme allergic reaction where the whole body is affected, often within minutes of being exposed to the allergen.
 Symptoms of anaphylaxis can include swelling of throat and mouth, difficulting speaking, severe asthma, collapse and unconsciousness.
 If an individual is suffering from an anaphylactic shock, they require immediate medical assistance and treatment.